kyma-project/examples/prometheus/README.md

 ## Overview

-The Kyma telemetry module provides collection and integration into observability backends based on OpenTelemetry.
+The Kyma Telemetry module provides collection and integration into observability backends based on OpenTelemetry.
 OpenTelemetry is the new vendor-neutral player in the cloud-native observability domain and has a growing adoption.
-However, it still lacks many features and sometimes the typical `kube-prometheus-stack` based on Prometheus, Grafana and the surrounding helper tools is more appropriate.
+However, it still lacks many features and sometimes the typical `kube-prometheus-stack` based on Prometheus, Grafana, and the surrounding helper tools is more appropriate.

 The following instructions describe the complete monitoring flow for your service running in Kyma.
 You get the gist of monitoring applications, such as Prometheus, Grafana, and Alertmanager.
 You learn how and where you can observe and visualize your service metrics to monitor them for any alerting values.